riggerthegeek/steeplejack/docs/getting-started/index.md

 section: docs
 ---

+> This example app can be downloaded from [GitHub](https://github.com/riggerthegeek/steeplejack-example)

 Create a new directory `myapp`.
 In that directory, you'll need to run the following commands:

 - Run `npm init` to set up your NodeJS project.
 Follow the prompts and this will also generate a package.json file for